j-andrews7/STRprofiler/strprofiler/shiny_app/www/help.md

 ---

 # Database Queries
-For a provided sample entered manually in the `Database Query` or sample(s) uploaded from a batch file (Batch Database Query tab)
+For a provided sample entered manually in the `Database Single Query` or sample(s) uploaded from a batch file in the `Database Batch Query` tab)
 `STR Similarity` will generate a report that includes the similarity scores (described below) as computed against a database of known STR profiles.
 </p>
 The report will differ depending on if an individual sample or batch of samples is provided.

-### Database information
+## Database information
-Data underlying the database were provided by ..... `TO BE FILLED LATER AS DATABASE IS MADE.`
+Current data underlying the database were provided by: [The Jackson Laboratory PDX program](https://tumor.informatics.jax.org/mtbwi/pdxSearch.do)

 ---

-### Individual Sample Report
+## Database Single Query Report
 For individual samples, a report is generated with the following fields.

 | Output Field | Description |
 | :--- |    :----   |